jswelling/CMU-MS-DAS-Vis-S25/docs/my_notes_body.md

   the across-counties median, Q1, and Q3 and the across-time 7-day running average.
 Clarify that they should take non-parametric stats first and then do 7-day average across *all three* quantities, and graph those 3 rolling averages.
+* "Working with GGPlot" assignment: add a note that they should actually do it in ggplot.
+* "Working with GGPlot" assignment: maybe include patchworklib ?

+To Do (3):
 * Seaborn assignment: can we make a version that does more with categorical data?
 Like continuous/non-continuous vs. color bars?

-To Do (3):
 * Add a 'zoom in' before the marching squares slides, showing one square in the grid for context.